 I conduct highly interdisciplinary work at the intersection of energy and environmental science, public policy, economics, and social science.
 My research is driven by three core questions:

-To answer these questions, I use macro energy system modeling, industrial ecology methods, and statistical and econometrics analysis.
+To address these questions, I use techno-economic analysis (TEA), macro energy system modeling, integrated modeling, life-cycle assessment (LCA), input–output analysis, material flow analysis, and statistical and econometric methods.

 I received my Ph.D. in Science, Technology, and Environmental Policy from Princeton University, advised by Denise Mauzerall.
 I received my Bachelor’s degree in Environmental Science from Beijing Normal University in China.